 Silence held the cramped bridge.
 Finally Yip-Goru spoke up.

 "Preserved," thon said, "in what?"

 "The crate of lemon pickle should do nicely," said Kol.

 "Well, there goes the bloody lemon pickle," said Mr Arun Sliver.

 Junk is physical stuff, but the business model is totally different.
 Kol had learned the hard way that nobody wants junk; else it wouldn't be junk.
 The client with junk pays you to take it off his hands.
 Junk comes with specific disposal instructions; if you could just drop it into a star, the client would have done that himself.

 A single shipping operation doesn't normally handle both goods and junk.
-Unless that operation is Sour Candy Shipping Ltd., with its batshit-insane captain and its hunk-of-junk dead sysadmin.
+Unless that operation is Sour Candy Shipping Ltd., with its batshit-insane chief and its hunk-of-junk dead sysadmin.
 Packed in salt and citric acid, on her way back home.